+35. Do you recommend any sites for good content?
 Ans.
 I may not be the best person to answer this question because one of the things I do consciously at Scripbox is to try to avoid reading best practices.
 I realized that there’s a lot of gyan out there but what happens sometimes is you tend to defocus on the customer and start applying what somebody else is applying in his/her business.
 It’s better that you understand your business, you understand your customer, and think afresh.

 We go with our intuition and we see how our content is doing on a particular channel.
 We do a lot of A/B testing with our headlines.
 Go with experimentation.
 Go with graphics, go with a short snippet of content.
 Answer one or two simple questions that customers have asked you – convert that into a small post.
 Start small and learn from your own customer and your own data.

+36. While writing content for financial services, what are the behavioral points we have to keep in mind?
 Ans.
 People don’t like to talk about how much money they make.
 People don’t like to talk about where they save their money.
 People generally forget to invest their money.
 It just lies idle in the bank accounts.
 These kinds of behavioral traits we know and understand and our content tries to bring these up in different ways.

+37. What tools do you use for A/B testing in content marketing?
 Ans.
 We don’t use a particular tool for A/B Testing.
 However, we do A/B test headlines and subject lines of emails and newsletters.

+38. What were the best digital campaigns last year?
 Ans.
 Check out these 2 posts that talk about the most amazing digital marketing campaigns from last year:

+39. What is the best way to collect customer reviews on multiple platforms?
 Ans.
 Give them certain incentives, run contents, make it entertaining.
 It will also depend on the domain.

 For travel / hospitality, it’s really easy.
 Ask them to post pics on Instagram / social media and give them something complementary.
 This post will help you get started.